mahmudhasan07/ZingZest-World-Seller/README.md

 Website Link : https://seller-zingzest.web.app
 Client Link : https://client-zingzest.web.app

-Technology Used : React, Html, Css, Node.js, MongoDB, Express.js  AOS, JWT.
+Technology Used : React, Html, Css, Node.js, MongoDB, Express.js  AOS, coludinary, JWT.

 Features of Website:
 1. The website has private authorization system for users.
 When a user don't login it  will redirect in login page.